 When applied to the affected area, Biofreeze will create a super cold sensation.
 The main ingredient in this product is menthol, which is why it relies on cryotherapy to achieve the results.
 It has a powerful minty smell and potent soothing properties.
 Research says that this form of therapy has anti-analgesic, anti-inflammatory, and anti-oxidant effects ideal for soreness and inflammation.
 The product can last for several hours, up to four, though it depends on your tolerance and pain level.

-Penetrex is the complete opposite of Biofreeze, instead of creating cold sensations, it creates hot ones.
-Also, it’s not as smelly as other products on the market, but it is still equally effective.
-Instead of delivering its effects via cryotherapy, it relies on chemicals to achieve the pain relieving effect.
+Penetrex doesn’t create a hot or cold sensation and it’s not as smelly as other products on the market, but it is still equally effective.
+Instead of delivering its effects via heat or cold therapy, it relies on chemicals to achieve the pain relieving effect.
 The main ingredients in Penetrex include vitamin B6, Arnica, and Methylsulfonylmethane (or MSM).
 According to research, vitamin B6 is crucial for speeding up the healing process of the skin cells in the human body.
-Penetrex doesn’t have an oily texture like some other creams do, and it’s ideal for joint pains since it creates quick results that can last a pretty long time.
+Penetrex doesn’t have an oily texture like some other creams do, and it’s ideal for joint pain since it creates quick results that can last a pretty long time.

 Tiger Balm is an herbal-based ointment for muscle, joint, back, and abdominal pain.
 There are two main ingredients; one is camphor, which is known for providing a potent cooling sensation that soothes discomfort.
 And the other is menthol, which is ideal for cramps.
 Some people think Tiger Balm smells like a Christmas candle.
 The camphor is the one that gives of the candle-like smell, while the menthol balances it out.
 It lasts more than a couple of hours, which should be enough to get the necessary results.